-- 4. Issue a report recommending approval, with conditions or modifications, or denial of the proposed separate application plan. - 5.
-Make interpretations where needed, as to the exact location of the boundaries of the special flood hazard areas. - 6.
-For RCFC&WCD only, RCFC&WCD shall: - a) Maintain a record of floodplain maps and supporting documentation for the special flood hazard areas included in Section 5; and - b) Complete and submit a Biennial Report to FEMA.
+- 3. Obtain and maintain record of floodproofing per 44 CFR 60.3(b)(5)(ii) and (iii) and the elevation of the lowest floor (including basement) of all new and substantially improved structures. - 4.
+Obtain, review and reasonably utilize any base flood elevation and floodway data available.
+Calculating base flood elevation, if necessary. - 5.
+Issue a report recommending approval, with conditions or modifications, or denial of the proposed separate application plan. - 6.
+Make interpretations where needed, as to the exact location of the boundaries of the special flood hazard areas. - 7.
+For RCFC&WCD only, RCFC&WCD shall: - Maintain a record of floodplain maps and supporting documentation for the special flood hazard areas included in Section 5; and - b) Complete and submit a Biennial Report to FEMA.